 The University of Arkansas offers a bachelor of science in recreation and sport management.
 It includes nine concentrations for further specialization.
 Topics include public recreation, fitness club management, commercial recreation, sport management, and more.
 The 120-credit degree includes an internship and 54 credit hours in the major core.
 Some of those classes include:

 - Marketing & Promotion in Sport Management

 - Leisure and Society

-Just last year, a faculty member at the University of Arkansas founded the Sport Consumer Research Lab, which uses the research and data that students use in the classroom to provide tangible consulting decisions to sports organizations about their customers.
-This kind of tangible, hands-on field experience is the kind of educational result that you can expect to find at the University of Arkansas.
+A faculty member at the school founded the Sport Consumer Research Lab.
+This lab uses the research that students discover to consult sports organizations.
+This tangible, hands-on field experience is the kind of educational result that students enjoy.

 University of South Carolina

 Credit Hour Cost: $406

 The University of South Carolina (USC) is a landmark for higher education in the south.
 The school boasts seven satellite schools throughout the state.
 USC enrolls nearly 50,000 students, with the largest enrollment on the Columbia campus.
 The school delivers over 350 unique degrees of study.
 The school is most well-known for its undergrad international business program.